kiambati-maxwel/timebot/README.md

 * To add application as a PWA click the + icon that apears on the right side of chromes search bar.

 ## Contributions
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change
+For major changes, please open an issue first to discuss what you would like to change.

-Master branch is empty,  marge request to this branch from dev_env branch will be done during deployment.
-All contributions should be done from dev_env branch.

 LICENCE [MIT](LICENSE)